YohannFaure/ProjetNetwork/README.md

 ```

-Unsurprisingly, the subreddit with both the highest positive and negative judgement scores is `r/subredditdrama`, a subreddit dedicated to judging other subreddits (we might add, on a positive note, that the positive judgements outweight the negatives ones by a very large margin).
+Unsurprisingly, the subreddit with both the highest positive and negative judgement scores is `r/subredditdrama`, a subreddit dedicated to judging other subreddits (we might add, on a positive note, that the positive judgements outweight the negatives ones by a very large margin, but this needs to be balanced by the limits of post labeling discussed in [section 6](#6---Critical-analysis-of-the-data)).

 Subreddits such as `r/drama`, `r/bestofoutrageculture` or `r/badhistory` are also groups that we could expect to find in the subreddits with the highest negative judgement scores.